Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Spectral conservation method

 \textbf{Inelastic Problem (IE):} Minimize in the Banach space

 the functional

-As in the Elastic case, we can also obtain a similar Lagrange estimate for the inelastic collision law. \begin{lem}[Inelastic Lagrange Estimate] The problem \eqref{inelasticLagrangeProblem} has a unique minimizer given by
+As in the elastic case, we state a rather similar analog to the Lagrange estimate for the inelastic collision law.
+The proof of this statement is similar to the case of elastic interacions, and we leave it to the readers. \begin{lem}[Inelastic Lagrange Estimate] The problem \eqref{inelasticLagrangeProblem} has a unique minimizer given by

 The $\gamma_j$ are Lagrange multipliers associated with the {\sl inelastic} optimization problem given by